nchenderson/elements-nonpar-stat/docs/09-bootstrap.md

 ---

-* We will compare the coverage proportions using the same setup we had for this quantile ratio example.
+* We will compare coverage proportions using the same simulation design we used before for this quantile ratio example.

 * That is, $p = 0.9$ and $X_{i} \sim \textrm{Gamma}(2, 1.5)$ and $Y_{i} \sim \textrm{Gamma}(2, 2)$ with $n = 100$ and $m = 100$.

-* Below shows code for a simulation study which uses 1000 replications.
+* Below shows code for a simulation study which uses 1000 simulation replications.
+It compares the large-sample confidence interval which uses \@ref(eq:quantile-ratio-approx) with two bootstrap confidence intervals.